AIS-Package/ais-package.github.io/versioned_docs/version-0.2.x/aisp-techniques/Clonal Selection Algorithms/airs/README.md

 author: João Paulo
 ---

-# Artificial Immune Recognition System
+# AIRS - Artificial Immune Recognition System

 The ``AIRS`` class aims to perform classification using metaphors of selection and clonal expansion.